Semi-integral Brauer-Manin obstruction and quadric orbifold pairs: Introduction

 This paper is organised as follows.
 We begin in Section \ref{section:SIP} by defining Campana and Darmon points at the local, global and adelic levels, culminating in the definition of local-global principles in the semi-integral setting.
-In Section \ref{section:BMO}, we develop a semi-integral version of the Brauer--Manin obstruction in order to explore obstructions to local-global principles, and we prove Theorem \ref{thm:main3b}.
-We turn from algebra to geometry in Section \ref{section:maps} where we explore the behaviour of semi-integral points under certain maps.
-Having established this behaviour, we directly prove Theorem \ref{thm:main1}(i) and use a ``lifting and descending'' procedure to prove Theorem \ref{thm:main2} in Section \ref{section:CPQ}.
-We turn to Darmon points in Section \ref{section:D1}, which is devoted to the proof of Theorem \ref{thm:main1}(ii), and in Section \ref{section:D2}, where we prove Theorem \ref{thm:main3}.
+In Section \ref{section:BMO}, we develop a semi-integral version of the Brauer--Manin obstruction in order to explore obstructions to local-global principles, and we prove a semi-integral version of Harari's formal lemma which is then used to prove Theorem \ref{thm:main0}.
+We turn from algebra to geometry in Section \ref{section:maps}, where we explore the behaviour of semi-integral points under certain maps.
+Having established this behaviour, we directly prove Theorem \hyperref[thm:main1]{\ref*{thm:main1}\emph{\ref*{m1i}}} and use a ``lifting and descending'' procedure to prove Theorem \ref{thm:main2} in Section \ref{section:CPQ}.
+We turn to Darmon points in Section \ref{section:D1}, which is devoted to the proof of Theorem~\hyperref[thm:main1]{\ref*{thm:main1}\emph{\ref*{m1ii}}}, and in Section \ref{section:D2}, where we prove Theorem~\ref{thm:main3}.
 Finally, we establish the counting result of Theorem \ref{thm:main4} in Section \ref{section:fail}.